pranav0-0/Mouse-Controler/README.md

-# Mouse-Controler
+# Mouse-Controller
-Control mouse with keyboard using Arrow keys "C++" This is a C++ Program to Run mouse using your keyboard's arrow keys
+Control mouse with keyboard using Arrow keys "C++" This is a C++ Program to Run mouse using your keyboard's arrow keys -WINDOWS ONLY-

 //TODO:
 I haven't assigned Mouse click button to keyboard;